Claw76/my-obsidian-theme/README.md

 What was once just a collection of snippets in my vault is now a "theme".
 Toggling features on/off is made possible by the `Style Settings`-plugin.

-{% note %}
-This Theme is mainly for my personal use and is basically just an extension of the default theme.
-Don't expect this to be a "good" theme in any shape or form.
+> This Theme is mainly for my personal use and is basically just an extension of the default theme.
-{% note %}
+> Don't expect this to be a "good" theme in any shape or form.

 ## Credits